casey/just/README.md

 4. Add a failing test for your feature.
 Most of the time this will be an integration test which exercises the feature end-to-end.
-Look for an appropriate file to put the test in in [tests](https://github.com/casey/just/blob/master/tests), or add a new file in [tests](https://github.com/casey/just/blob/master/tests) and add a `mod` statement importing that file in
+Look for an appropriate file to put the test in [tests](https://github.com/casey/just/blob/master/tests), or add a new file in [tests](https://github.com/casey/just/blob/master/tests) and add a `mod` statement importing that file in